guettli/intranets/README.md

 If you create a page about CI, then start with the introduction.
 A person without software development knowledge should understand what it is about.
 It is ok to just copy+paste this from the Wikipedia and create a link from your page to the source.

 After the introduction explain your particular set-up.
-Add the URL where you can access the system (or systems) and add
+Add the URL where you can access the system (or systems) and add [#contact-channel] where new users can ask questions.

 # Stop dreaming: It will never be perfect